efreethy/technical-docs/mob-x.md

 ## **TLDR**

-There appears to be a lot of intersection between the capabilities of MobX and the demands of Rivals front end application state model.
+There appears to be a lot of intersection between the capabilities of MobX and the demands of [company]s front end application state model.
 As our state model becomes more complex, introducing more derived state (such as search indexes, venue map state trees, etc) - as well as more vectors for state updates (pub-sub, streams, and queues), we should keep this solution in mind as an option to alleviate some of the technical baggage that comes along for the ride.

 ## Goals